10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 Alter Kranen

 Alter Kranen, or the Old Crane beer garden is located along the river right next to the Old Main Bridge.
-Located quite literally at the Old Crane that was used to lift goods easily off boats in the river and is one of the landmarks in Würzburg, Germany.
+Located quite literally at the Old Crane which was used to lift goods easily off boats in the river and is one of the landmarks in Würzburg, Germany.

 Glodene Gans

 Located on the opposite side of the river is the Goldene Gans, or Golden Goose beer garden brewery and Wirtshaus.
-What’s great about this beer garden is if you happen to be visiting in the winter you can also dine in and still try their beer or eat a hearty Franconian meal.

 You are also rewarded with views of the Main River near the Old Main Bridge!

-Würzburg Germany Markets
+Würzburg Markets

 Green Market

-One of the best market experiences and things to see in Würzburg, Germany is the Green Market in Market Square next to Marienkapelle chapel and the permanent Specialty Market.
+One of the best market experiences and things to see in Würzburg, Germany is the Green Market in Market Square next to Marienkapelle Chapel and the permanent specialty market.

 The green markets focus on fresh produce like local vegetables and fruits that are in season and even flowers.
 During our visit there were also some food stands as well as local crafts and pottery.